 Ones training period will thus depend on one’s previous experience and ability.
 This is highly individual.
 So when I receive an e mail with the question, “How long will it take me to achieve a certain level?” my answer is always, “I can only answer that after I have trained with you.”

 Now some individuals have the time and money to train for a few weeks or a few months.
 Others cannot afford this.
 They have a family, a business to run, a school to operate.
 Taking a few weeks off could mean financial ruin.
 So what can they do?

 Well, some organizations will say - that is not our concern.
-If you don’t have the time and the money we cannot help you.
-That is not our approach.
-One can join IKI on line, receive the clips and purchase the DVD’s, and train at one’s own pace.
+If you don’t have the time and the money, we cannot help you.
+However, that is not our approach.
+One can join IKI online, receive the clips and purchase the DVDs, and train at one’s own pace.
 Perhaps add a seminar or a few private lessons now and then.
 You will grow into an instructor in due time; train and pay as you go.
 It need not make you broke to become a certified Krav instructor.

 Money Issues This brings us to the final issue, the final problem that some prospective members have with IKI; it is too darn affordable.

 How can it be, they ask, that we deal in hundreds of dollars while others deal in thousands?
 How can it be that we don’t have a staff of lawyers ready with documents to sign and hidden fees to pay?

 If you want to join our organization and receive top training, it need not cost a fortune.
 In fact, it is indeed very affordable.
 I believe in offering a fair price, I do not want to take advantage of anyone.
 There is an old say, “Buyer beware “, there is always someone out there eager to take your money.
 There is another saying, “A fool and his money are soon parted.”